SamuelSwartzberg/flashcardifying_text_temp/inf.md

 If a promise is settled, and we then attach a then()/catch()/finally(), it will run immediately While a promise is pending, thens will not yet run / awaits will not yet resolve.
 A promise may have the fates resolved, unresolved.
+Whether a promise is resolved depends on whether we can still resolve it: If we can still resolve a promise, it is unresolved, otherwise resolved.
+A promise being resolved means that its outcome is already determined, even if we may not yet have the outcome.
+Promises with the states fulfilled or rejected also have the fate resolved.
+A promise with the state pending is resolved if it has been resolved to a itself pending Promise, else a promise that is pending is also unresovled.
 //generally true, not jus js

 In many languages, the async keyword marks the callable unit as asynchronous and allows it to call asynchronous functions.